smbcred/smb-tax-cred/replit.md

 ## Overview

-This is a comprehensive R&D Tax Credit documentation service for small businesses built as a full-stack web application.
+SMBTaxCredits.com is a self-serve SaaS platform that helps small businesses document their AI experimentation work to claim federal R&D tax credits.
+We convert practical test-and-learn activities with ChatGPT, Claude, custom GPTs, and automations into IRS-compliant documentation worth 10-16% of project costs.

+**Core Mission**: "Turn everyday AI experiments into tax savings" - We serve businesses USING AI tools, not building them.
 The platform helps SMBs calculate their potential R&D tax credits, captures leads through an interactive calculator, processes payments via Stripe, collects detailed business information through smart forms, and generates IRS-compliant documentation using AI.

-The application follows a structured user journey from discovery through delivery: users start with an interactive calculator, provide contact information to see results, make payment based on dynamic pricing tiers, complete comprehensive intake forms, and receive professionally generated tax documentation packages.
+**CRITICAL COMPLIANCE**:
+- We are a documentation service, NOT tax advisors
+- Never guarantee credits or audit outcomes
+- Always use "may qualify" language with disclaimers
+- Section 174 Warning: For 2022-2025, R&D expenses must be capitalized and amortized over 5 years (domestic) which significantly impacts cash flow

 ## User Preferences